-7 Anti-Aging 'Beauty' Minerals That Will Help To Boost Your Immune System And Improve The Overall Health Of Your Skin
+7 Anti-Aging 'Beauty' Minerals That Will Help To Boost Your Immune System And Improve The Overall Health Of Your Skin.

-Having beautiful, radiant skin may be merely a vanity goal —but if you're like most of us have an innate understanding that our skin is a reflection of our inner physical bodies.
+Having beautiful, radiant skin may be merely a vanity goal —but most of us have an innate understanding that our skin is a reflection of our inner physical bodies.
 And that the quality of our skin can determine how healthy we are, how we're feeling emotionally, and if we have any nutrient deficiencies.

 In Traditional Chinese Medicine (TCM) the skin is referred to as the “outer liver”.
 They see the skin as our primary detoxification organ linked directly to the liver.
 They've known for centuries that the skin is a reflection of our internal health.
 Most TCM practitioners use Face Mapping to help them figure out what's going on with their patient’s health.